Apteco/apteco-api/pkg/docs/CubesApi.md

 cube = apteco_api.Cube() # Cube | The cube definition to use (optional)

     try:
-        # EXPERIMENTAL: Calcaultes a cube using the given definition and returns the results.
+        # Calcaultes a cube using the given definition and returns the results.
 The data to build the cube from is defined by the base query provided.
         api_response = api_instance.cubes_calculate_cube_synchronously(data_view_name, system_name, timeout_in_seconds=timeout_in_seconds, return_definition=return_definition, cube=cube)
         pprint(api_response)
     except ApiException as e: